Updated: July, 2022

-Social learning is a national issue; it is not only a special education issue.
-Many children, not just those with a diagnosis, are arriving at preschool and kindergarten without the requisite skills, social knowledge and self-regulatory control to exist in the classroom and learn in a group.
-We need to reorient our thinking, and shift the paradigm to incorporate Social Thinking instruction in regular education classes.
+Social learning is a national education issue; it is not only a special education issue.
+Many children, not just those with a diagnosis, are arriving at preschool and kindergarten without the requisite skills, social knowledge, and self-regulation skills to exist in the classroom and learn in a group.
+We need to reorient our thinking and shift the paradigm to incorporate social thinking instruction in general education classes.

-When working at the preschool level we need to avoid the assumption that children naturally learn self-regulation skills and can function as part of a group once they enter a classroom environment.
+When working at the preschool level we need to avoid the assumption that children naturally learn self-regulation skills to be a part of the group once they enter a classroom environment.
 In fact, alarming data about preschool activity is quite eye-opening:

 - Three- and four-year-olds are more likely than teenagers to get expelled from school.